Sub Zero Project: History

+2013-2017: Early years

 Nigel Coppen initially made music under the name Sub Zero.
 He came into contact with Thomas Velderman via YouTube; they listened to each other's tracks and then decided to work together.
 Velderman joined Coppen and "Project" was added to the name to clarify that it was a duo.
 In December 2013, at the ages of 16 and 17 respectively, Nigel and Thomas signed with the Belgian hardstyle record label Dirty Workz.

+The pair released their first two official projects with Dirty Workz (under their Anarchy label) in 2014, titled "Scream" and "Let's Fight" respectively.
+Both EPs contained 3 tracks each.

 In 2017 Nigel and Thomas both graduated from the Herman Brood Academy, a production school in Utrecht, as Artist Musician Dance Producers.
 The same year they released "The Project", which led to them receiving widespread attention for their use of psy-style kicks with aggressive attacks, blended with hardstyle elements.
+They have since opened up about their interest in psytrance, and have since put out several releases which explicitly reference the psy elements of their music (e.g., Psychopath, LFG Psycho and Sweet But Psycho).

+2018-2022: Emerging popularity & albums

 In 2018 the duo released "The XPRMNT", which as well came with a new live act featuring a change in attire.
 Q-Dance chose the duo to create the Qlimax 2018 anthem, titled "The Game Changer".
-Also in 2018, the duo would make their first collab with Australian House producer Timmy Trumpet titled "Rockstar" which is one of 3 collabs..

 In 2019, the duo released "The Contagion", which served as the lead track for their debut album titled Contagion.
-In less than three months, their debut album reached over 10 million streams on Spotify.

-In 2022, Sub Zero Project released their 2nd album titled “Renaissance of Rave”.
+They described the theme of their debut album: "... we want to infect the world with the Sub Zero Project 'virus’", referring to the title of the album and their explosion of their "viral" popularity in the hardstyle scene.

+In 2021, popular releases from Sub Zero Project included "Trip to Mars (Astronauts)" and "HALO", which ranked 1st and 2nd respectively in the Q-Dance annual Top 100 Hardstyle tracks of 2021.
+They also had two more songs in the Top 10, and became the 2nd artist (after Headhunterz) to win the competition more than once.
+In July 2022, Sub Zero Project released their 2nd album titled Renaissance of Rave, which included the aforementioned tracks.
+The cover art pays homage to Leonardo Da Vinci's painting, The Last Supper, to bolster the Renaissance theming.
+The album's theme was a tribute to the return of full time performances and music festivals in 2022, following a prolonged period of event restrictions in the wake of the COVID-19 pandemic and subsequent lockdowns.